manpeihong/Toolbox-v3/README.md

 Slight change made to the module menu.

 v.
 3.06: Ryan's update is here.
 Create a new module is easy than ever.
 See instructions above.
-The structure of Toolbox_v3.py
+The structure of Toolbox_v3.py has changed to be more flexible.

 Several new tools are added.
 Now all tools are stored inside individual folders instead of the main folder.